rmadlal/ori-dll-switcher/README.md

 ### Easily switch to a different dll in Ori DE. ###

 This program will locate the requested dll and copy it into `...\Ori DE\oriDE_Data\Managed` with the name `Assembly-CSharp.dll` for you.
-dll names will be saved for future use.

-Download `dll_switcher.py` and run it via the console with a dll name as an argument.
-You can place this file anywhere (I'd put it in the Ori directory)
+Download `dll_switcher.py` and run it (double-click should work, but if not, run the command `python dll_switcher.py` in cmd).
+You can place this file anywhere (I'd put it in the Ori directory).

-Examples:
-1. `python dll_switcher.py rando` --> an "Open file" window will open.
-Choose your rando dll.
-2. `python dll_switcher.py nopause` --> an "Open file" window will open.
-Choose your nopause dll.
-3. `python dll_switcher.py rando` --> your rando dll was remembered from the first time and will be automatically copied in.
+Click on "New" and choose a short name for your DLL (e.g "rando", "nopause" etc).
+Then click on "Locate DLL" and select the proper file.
+Finally, hit "Apply".
+DLL names will be saved so that you would simply pick your DLL from the list and click "Apply".